 What’s the 179 Deduction?

 The 179 deduction is often described as a small-business tax incentive because it applies to companies that purchase less than $2.5 million in equipment during the year.
-In addition to the first-year write-off, there are depreciation deductions that can be taken in successive years, which are explained in more detail in this chart.
+In addition to the first-year write-off, depreciation deductions can be taken in successive years, which are explained in more detail in this chart.

 When’s the Best Time to Buy?